-Becky Schueller has three decades of experience working with national, urban, and rural nonprofits, tribal organizations, local and state government, community groups, schools, and small businesses.
-In addition to 30+ years of professional management and leadership experience with nonprofits, Becky has also served multiple community agencies in Chicago and Northwest Minnesota in Board, committee, and consultant and training roles.
+Becky has three decades of experience working with national, urban, and rural nonprofits, tribal organizations, local and state government, community groups, schools, and small businesses.
+In addition to 30+ years of professional management and leadership experience with nonprofits, Becky has also served multiple community agencies in Chicago and Northwest Minnesota in Board, committee, consultant and training roles.
 She served as the primary staff member and resource development lead at three organizations for more than 25 years.

 Becky began her management and leadership work at the Cambodian Association of Illinois in Chicago’s diverse Uptown Neighborhood, where she worked with an all-Cambodian Board and a majority-Cambodian staff for four years.
-She also served for five years at the YMCA of the USA as the primary staff person for a national campaign which raised funds for international development projects at YMCAs on six continents.
+She also served for five years at the YMCA of the USA as the primary staff person for a national campaign which raised funds for international development projects at YMCAs worldwide.
 After relocating to Minnesota in 1998, Becky developed the first Catalog of Philanthropy for the Northwest Minnesota Foundation, coordinated training for the Northwest Minnesota DAC Cooperative, served as a Business Development Specialist for the Native American Business Development Center, and worked for the Midwest Alliance of Sovereign Tribes in Cass Lake.

 Achiever | Learner | Connectedness | Arranger | Input